In late 2017, one of the "big four" auditors was hacked:

 3. Represent Employees

-4. Prepare Answers
+4. Prepare Questions

 One of the most important reasons for the CFO to expand their role to include cyber security is communication.
 They are front-line communicators regarding financials and risk.
 Few people in the organization are better equipped to speak to the impact and response to data breaches.
-Research shows that the response to the breach is most important to reassuring investors, board members and critical partners that the business will survive.

 Stay In Control